 You can use the scoring activity in many different ways.
 Here are some examples to get you inspired:

-Use the scoring activity to pull in scores from a peer review session and show the scores to your students to let them know how they've been doing.
+Use the scoring activity to pull in scores from a peer review session and show the scores to your learners to let them know how they've been doing.
 Use weights to control what part of the peer review session is the most important.
 See an example of how to set it up below.

 Example #2 – List all activities required to pass the course